marpple/rune/docs/tutorial/type-safe-event.md

 }
 ```

-## Custom Events with an optional detail value
+## Custom events with an optional `detail` value

-The pattern for custom events with an optional detail value is not commonly used and should be used with caution.
-It can be used as shown below:
+There aren’t many typical use cases where a custom event with an optional `detail` is perfectly suitable, so use this pattern carefully.
+Here is an example:

 ```typescript
 export class DataLoaded extends CustomEventOptionalDetail<{ body: string; loadedAt: Date }> {}